How artificial intelligence is transforming marketing

 Stand-alone applications: Stand-alone applications are best understood as clearly demarcated, or isolated, AI programs.
 They’re separate from the primary channels through which customers learn about, buy, or get support for using a company’s offerings- -or the channels employees use to market, sell, or service those offerings.

 One example is the color-discovery app created by Behr, the paint company.
 Using IBM Watson’s natural language processing and Tone Analyzer capabilities, the application delivers several personalized Behr paint-color recommendations that are based on the mood consumers desire for their space.
 Customers use the app to short-list two or three colors for the room they intend to paint.
-(8)
+(6)

 AI helps analyze current market trends

 Digital marketers can adopt AI technology to find the most attractive business growth opportunities for brand expansion.
 Innovative AI tools can scan a vast quantity of data to derive and analyze current market trends.
-This helps marketers to create strategies that help to uncover new ideas for innovative marketing campaigns.
+This helps marketers to create strategies that help to uncover new ideas for rebranding marketing and innovative marketing campaigns.

 While most marketers are increasingly comfortable regularly using AI tools, they’re often executed in an ad-hoc manner.
 Many marketing departments still lack a coordinated, strategy-focused approach to implementing major projects.
 And many are lagging when it comes to fostering an AI-friendly, data-first culture as well.
 This includes developing competencies and requisite skills.
-(10)
+(7)

 AI and ad placement

-Facebook and Google are the biggest online advertising platforms.
-They both offer AI tools that work by combining audience segmentation with predictive analytics.
 Segmentation splits customers into groups according to demographic characteristics – gender, age, income level, interests–and an infinity of other potential variables.
 In short, predictive analytics calculates which groups a particular product or service is most likely to appeal to.
-(11)
+(8)

-Facebook, Google, and all of the other platforms that offer advertising functions allow businesses to target thousands of potential customers with multiple versions of advertising materials.
-This is critical in measuring and assessing their relative effectiveness with different demographic groups.
 AI-driven advertising tools are most effective when used as part of a coordinated AI marketing strategy By comparison, with traditional methods of advertising such as television, newspapers, and magazines, it’s very difficult to attribute sales growth to any specific advertising content, or venue,

-Content Marketing
+Content marketing

 “Content is king” has been accepted wisdom in marketing departments since the twentieth century, the dawn of Web 2.0, and the rise of user-generated content platforms, especially social media.
 AI content marketing is a term that describes the inclusion of AI and machine learning programs into content tools.
 “Content marketing tools can help with content planning, creation, distribution, analysis, and reporting.
-AI helps improve the quality of content marketing.(12)
+AI helps improve the quality of content marketing.(9)

 Email marketing

 A large number of AI-powered tools help with email marketing, “AI-based email marketing is a form of machine learning.
-In an email program, It’s the set of rules and processes that allows programs to analyze hundreds or thousands of inboxes to create better, more personalized content for subscribers.(13)
+In an email program, It’s the set of rules and processes that allows programs to analyze hundreds or thousands of inboxes to create better, more personalized content for subscribers.(10)

-Challenges of AI marketing
+Challenges of AI in marketing

-The marketing manager’s challenges in implementing AI technology for their marketing campaigns are not to be underestimated.
-While the potential rewards of AI marketing are revolutionary, there are real obstacles to overcome.
 From securing buy-in from skeptical executives and team members to maintaining brand quality amidst the allure of generative AI, marketing leaders must navigate a range of concerns.
 Additionally, the lack of AI skills among employees poses a significant hurdle, requiring training and education to fully leverage the power of automated campaigns and content creation.
-Furthermore, ensuring compliance with privacy regulations and effectively prioritizing AI initiatives and solutions add further complexity to the marketing manager’s role.
-Despite these challenges, with a strategic approach and a solid case for implementation, the transformative potential of AI marketing can be realized.

 While the potential rewards of AI marketing are revolutionary, there are real challenges.
 If you’re planning on adding additional AI software to your marketing, be aware of these common pitfalls: